Tymotex/timz.dev/README.md

 ```
 ---
 title: Learn React in 30 Seconds (Not Clickbait)
-description: Whatever is here is passed to <meta name="description" content="...">.
+description: Whatever is here is passed to
 published: true
-dateWritten
+date: yyyy-mm-dd
 ---
 ```

-- The filename will be used to construct a URL slug.
+> The filename will be used to construct a URL slug.
 Use a meaningful name because hitting more keywords improves SEO.
+- `title` gets added into the `<title>` element.
+- `description` gets written to `<meta name="description" content="...">`.
+- `published` indicates whether a blog is publicly viewable.
+- `date` is the time the blog was published.

 Note that we are using `scripts/blogs.ts` to traverse and source files from the local filesystem to discover the `.mdx` files.
 The files could be located